Launchpad – Artists

 doorway with light shining out from a projector.
 You can just see Nat in black taking a photo.

-Hugh Malyon and Steve Sewdon
+Hugh Malyon and Steve Sowden

 Hugh is a disabled artist whose practise bridges space between personal, political and the universal.
 His